 Environmental Protection UK (EPUK) and the Institute of Air Quality Management (IAQM) jointly published a revised version of the guidance note 'Land-Use Planning & Development Control: Planning for Air Quality' in 2017 (herein referred to as the '2017 EPUK-IAQM' guidance) to facilitate the consideration of air quality in the land-use planning and developmental control process.
-It includes screening criteria for determining the likelihood of an air quality impacts associated with a development proposal.
+It includes screening criteria for determining the likelihood of an air quality assessment being required and criteria for determining the significance of any air quality impacts associated with a development proposal.
 Details of these criteria within the guidance are replicated in Annex A of this document.